 - The more catastrophic someone's injuries, the more expensive it generally is to treat them.
 And the higher the monetary damages in a case, the longer the case is likely to take.

 Certain Injuries Can Make a Motorcycle Accident Lawsuit Take LongerThe types of injuries that a person sustains during a motorcycle accident can impact how long their case takes to move through the court system.
 Some injuries are traditionally associated with expensive recoveries or long rehabilitation periods, such as:

 - Certain bone fractures: Some bone fractures are not considered severe (although they certainly feel severe when they happen to you and impact your life).
 Others, like those that break the skin or occur in numerous places, are very medically serious.
 These types of breaks may take quite some time to heal and can require expensive surgeries and extensive rehabilitative therapy.

-- Traumatic brain injuries: Traumatic brain injuries are serious—they have the potential to change the victim’s life forever.
+- Traumatic brain injuries: Traumatic brain injuries are serious and have the potential for permanent consequences that can change the victim's life forever.
 Depending on the brain injury, the victim may need long-term or even life-long care after the accident.

 The Steps in a Motorcycle Accident Lawsuit